-The most common types of vinegar are white vinegar (corn), apple cider vinegar (apples), red vinegar (grapes), rice vinegar (rice) and malt vinegar (barley).
+The most common types of vinegar are white vinegar (corn), apple cider vinegar (apples), red vinegar (grapes), rice vinegar (rice), and malt vinegar (barley).

-Apple cider vinegar is usually kept in households due to its use in cleaning purposes.
+Apple cider vinegar is usually kept in households due to its use for cleaning purposes.
 However, white vinegar can do cleaning as well in addition to bed bug treatment.
 Apple cider vinegar won’t help you eradicate bed bugs.

 Does Vinegar Treat Bed Bug Bites?

 If you have a bed bug infestation, vinegar will help you in control and treat the bites.
 Normally, bed bug bites are painful and itchy to the touch.

 However, it is possible to ease the itchiness with the help of apple cider vinegar.
 Its low PH level causes a mild soothing sensation on the bites.

 Also, apple cider will reduce the inflammation usually associated with bed bug bites.